stefan002377/reactjs-quiz/README.md

-# React Simpel Quiz
+# React Quiz

-A simple Quiz created with React
+Quiz created with React

-Demo Version you can see a demo version here <a href="http://stefanciobanu.com/reactjs-quiz/">React Quiz</a>
+You can see a demo version here <a href="http://stefanciobanu.com/reactjs-quiz/">React Quiz</a>